KuchhalAnkit/take-home-test/README.md

 # webdriver.IO / nodeJS Take home test
-This repository contains a basic example on how to test a dinamyc application build with GoldenLayout (https://github.com/golden-layout/golden-layout) using webdriver.IO (https://webdriver.io/docs/what-is-webdriverio).
+This repository contains a basic example on how to test a dinamyc application built with GoldenLayout (https://github.com/golden-layout/golden-layout) using webdriver.IO (https://webdriver.io/docs/what-is-webdriverio).
 You will need to clone Golden Layout's repo and start the api test app.

 ## Dependencies
 nodeJS Stable (> v16.4.0)